Kostya-59benz/English_Bot/README.md

-# English_Bot for learning new english words
+# Bot for learning new english words at Telegram